 <<Paragraph about how the phenotypes of greenup, emergence, and flowering were scored.
 Should talk with Jason for specifics after looking in his metadata about this.>>

-Panel sequencing, ploidy assessment, and ecotype classification
+Panel sequencing and ecotype classification

 The resequencing of the diversity panel has been described previously (Lovell et al 202X).
 Briefly, 789 diversity panel samples were resequenced at a median depth of 59x (range 20 – 140x).
 630 samples were used for this analysis, after filtering for missing sequence or phenotype data, outlier heterozygousity scores, and collection site discrepancies.
 The reads were mapped to the V5 assembly using bwa-memcite_bwa, and SNPs were called using SAMtools mpileup84 and Varscan V2.4.085 with a minimum coverage of eight and a minimum alternate allele count of four.
 Only SNPs with ≤ 20% missing data and minor allele frequencies > 0.05 were retained, resulting in 8.8 to 12.3 million SNPs used for genome wide association, depending on the individuals retained.

-Ploidy assessment has been described previously (Lovell et al 202X).
-Briefly, two methods were used to assess ploidy: a LSRFortessa SORP Flow Cytometer (BD Biosciences), and the distribution of variant allele frequency at bi-allelic SNPs.
-These methods agreed for 837 out of 870 samples (96.2%) with flow cytometry data.
-Ecotype assessment has also been described previously (Lovell et al 202X).
-Briefly, at the TX2 and MI common gardens, we assessed mature switchgrass individuals at or near anthesis for a suite of 16 non-redundant traits typically used to characterize switchgrass ecotypes (e.g. leaf thickness, plant height, phenology).
-Convoluted neural networks were trained on seven cultivars with known ecotypes, then used to probabilistically assign ecotypes to 630 planted and sequenced tetraploid individuals.
-16 tiller and leaf appearance traits were also assessed at TX2 to validate these results.

 Environmental functions for greenup and flowering

 Given our large number of sites with genetically identical individuals, we looked for an environmental cue that maximized narrow-sense heritability within or across subpopulations and common garden sites.
 Our reasoning was that, if a flowering time phenotype, as defined by a particular environmental cue, had higher heritability, it is more likely that there is detectable genetic variation segregating for that cue’s role in flowering.
-Ideally, heritability when defining flowering using a specific cue should be higher than heritability using Julian date; otherwise, it makes little sense to use the cue for genomic prediction.
+Ideally, heritability when defining flowering using a specific cue should be higher than heritability using Julian date; otherwise, it makes little sense to define the phenotype using that cue.
 We looked at heritability for nine traits associated with 50% flowering: daylength (analogous for a critical daylength for flowering), Julian date, cumulative GDD between greenup and flowering, the change in daylength from the previous day at flowering, and five measures of cumulative rainfall: cumulative rainfall between greenup and flowering, and in the two days, three days, five days, and seven days before flowering.